 A major initiative was to incorporate rehearsal/performance studios on both street frontages such that they are visible to passers-by, part of our approach to engaging artistic activity within the public realm.

-We are now commissioned with Snøhetta for the project to its budget of $125 million and completion at the end of 2022.
+We are now commissioned with Snøhetta for the project.